Hip

 For patients who are sensitive to medication, the below treatment alternatives may help with chronic pain:

-Before undergoing any treatment procedure, it’s best to talk to your doctor to discuss the pros and cons.
-If these treatment options still do not give any improvements, the patient’s last recourse may be hip surgery with our hip surgeon in Cary.
+Before undergoing any treatment procedure, it’s best to talk to your doctor to discuss all of the advantages and disadvantages.
+If these treatment options still do not give any improvements, the patient’s last recourse may be hip surgery.